vidstack/player/README.md

 Build your media player only using HTML and CSS 🐼

 Vidstack Player is customizable, lightweight, accessible, and framework agnostic.
 It is also the successor to [Plyr][plyr] `3.x` and [Vime][vime] `5.x`.

 ## Beta

-We are currently in Beta.
+Our player is currently in Beta.
 If you'd like to get notified when 1.0 is released:

 - [Watch Player Repository](https://github.com/vidstack/player)
 - [Follow Player 1.0 Project Board](https://github.com/vidstack/player/projects/1)